Pidgeot/python-lnp/readme.rst

 Both title and tooltip are optional; if omitted or left blank, the default will be used (default title and no tooltip).

 To exclude a filename from the auto-detection, give it a title of ``EXCLUDE``.
+All other file names will be included in the detection, even if they do not match the normal file name patterns.

 Examples::